Priyanshut0mar/Priyanshu_Tomar_CSE3_CODE-IN/README.md

 ## 📌 About the Project

-**CodeIN** is a remote interview platform that enables live coding interviews with features like collaborative code editing, real-time chat, and video conferencing.
+**CodeIn** is a remote interview platform that enables live coding interviews with features like collaborative code editing, real-time chat, and video conferencing.
 Built to simulate real-world tech interviews, CodeIN bridges the gap between candidates and companies.

 ---